 On 4th November 1813, the weather improved and the attack was planned for 8th November 1813, although later delayed.

-Wellington’s main assault was to be against the village of Sare, the Light Division and Longa’s Spanish troops storming the Little Rhune positions at the western end, while Giron’s Spanish took the eastern end.
+Wellington’s main assault was to be against the village of Sare, the Light Division and Longa’s Spanish troops storming la Petite Rhune positions at the western end, while Giron’s Spanish took the eastern end.

 Cole’s Fourth Division was to attack directly towards Sare, while Colville led the Seventh Division down the Nivelle to take the bridge at Amots, an important link in the French line between Clausel’s Corps in the centre and D’Erlon’s Corps on the French left.

-Beresford was to command the formations on the eastern side of the Great Rhune.
+Beresford was to command the formations on the eastern side of la Grande Rhune.

 While in the Bidassoa battle the main attack was driven along the sea coast, in the Battle of the Nivelle the coast was the scene for a feint attack, with several divisions committed under the command of Sir John Hope (First and Fifth Divisions, with Portuguese brigades and two cavalry brigades).